angrybacon/doomsday-wiki/markdown/articles/2020/06/22/fat-stacks.md

 have one other advantage (if running :card[Baleful Strix] in the deck) that allows you to cast it multiple times thanks to the Flashback clause.
-Nevilshute has recently been having great success running a 1:1:1 ratio of all three discard spells in their main deck for maximum flexibility.
+Nevilshute has recently been having great success running a 1:1:1 ratio of all three discard spells in their maindeck for maximum flexibility.

 Targeted discard is a very effective protection method as it allows both the removal of at least one piece of opposing interaction from the opponent.
-Unlike other options, discard can be used in any preceeding turns to protect the combo or take out any disruptive permanents that may appear (like :card[Chalice of the Void]).
+Unlike other options, discard can be used in any preceding turns to protect the combo or take out any disruptive permanents that may appear (like :card[Chalice of the Void]).
 It also gives information about the opposing player's hand to help inform future decisions.